riprsa/richat/token-init.md

 6. Request history for Account and all Token Accounts with `getSignaturesForAddress` with `minContextSlot`
 7. If an account update for Token Account is received with owner as System Program and lamports as zero then Token Account is closed (alternatively you can parse transaction from `transactionSubscribe` and parse inner instructions to lookup `CloseAccount` instruction)
 8. If a message from `tokenInitSubscribe` is received wallet needs:
-    1. Subscribe to the new Token Account with `accountSubscribe` and modify `transactionSubscribe`
+    1. Subscribe to the new Token Account with `accountSubscribe` and re-subscribe with `transactionSubscribe`
     2. Request current state with `getAccountInfo` with `minContextSlot`
     3. Request history with `getSignaturesForAddress` with `minContextSlot`